mrtazz/dotfiles/config/vim/pack/plugins/start/vim-plan/README.md

-" allow user to append a title to default note file name " set to 0 or omit to disable adding a title to notes let g:PlanPromptForTitle = get(g:, 'PlanPromptForTitle', 1)
+" allow user to append a title to default note file name " set to 0 or omit to disable adding a title to notes let g:PlanPromptForTitle = get(g:, 'PlanPromptForTitle', 1) " the name of the directory relative to the current file to import assets to let g:PlanAssetsDirectory = get(g:, 'PlanAssetsDirectory', "assets")
 ```

 ## See also